Discover Everything You NEED to See and Do in Albania! 🇦🇱

 What’s great about Albania is that it’s one of the cheapest places to visit in Europe, making it ideal for longer itineraries!

 One of the best ways to explore Albania is by hiring a car.
 We chose this option as we wanted to cram in as much sightseeing as possible and not have to wait for public transport.
-This is a wise choice, as there isn’t a real train network to speak of here and busses are notoriously unreliable!
+This is a wise choice if you want to explore all of the best things to do in Albania, as there isn’t a real train network to speak of here and busses are notoriously unreliable.

 Another great way to explore Albania is by taking tours, which operate from most of the main cities.
 This is a stress-free way to visit some of the top attractions in Albania and immerse yourself in local life.

 If you want to really get to know the food culture I suggest doing an Albanian food tour, where you can fully experience the culinary delights of this country.
-For foodies, this is the number 1 thing to do in Albania, for sure!
+For foodies, this is the best thing to do in Albania!

 To beat the crowds, the best time to visit Albania is in the shoulder seasons of April to June and September to October.